 An apprenticeship is created when an employer takes on an apprentice and agrees a contract of employment.
 Apprentices are paid a wage for the duration of their apprenticeship.

-IT Sligo is the co-ordinating provider of the BA (Hons) in Insurance Practice with the Insurance Institute of Ireland as their Industry partner.
+ATU Sligo is the co-ordinating provider of the BA (Hons) in Insurance Practice with the Insurance Institute as its Industry partner.

 Apprentices will study online from their place of work one day a week.
 A core element of the apprenticeship will be the practical on-the-job work experience, which will enable them to test their knowledge, and enhance their skillset.